dvirgiln/dvirgiln.github.io/_posts/2019-02-08-gatling-ecs-kafka-performance-tests.md

 }
 ```
 About the previous code:
-* The code related how to create the Gatling Action Builder is encapsulated in a the class AvroKafkaRequestBuilder (below).
+* Line 7: The code related how to create the Gatling Action Builder is encapsulated in a the class AvroKafkaRequestBuilder (below).
 * The request builder accepts as parameters the keys and the payload.
 * This request builder code, it is run just once by Gatling when the scenario is created.
 So that's why instead of passing as parameters for our builder static random values for the keys and payload, I am passing two functions.
 This is the power of functional programming.
 Your functions are values as well, as if you declare an Integer or a String.
-* The *scenario* function is a helper function that generates an skeleton of a ScenarioBuilder.
+* Line 9: The *scenario* function is a helper function that generates an skeleton of a ScenarioBuilder.
-* The  exec function accepts an ActionBuilder.
+* Line 9: The *exec* function accepts an ActionBuilder.

 This is the code that encapsulates the logic for the Request builder.
 ```